Robinlovelace/simodels/README.md

 modelling as it is for other types of data intensive analysis/modelling work.
 So what does this function return?

-As documented in the [si
+As documented in the [sim
 vignette](https://robinlovelace.github.io/sim/articles/sim.html), the
 function allows you to use any variable in the origin or destination data by joining all attributes onto the OD data frame, with column names